MaxCyte Reports Fourth Quarter and Full Year 2024 Financial Results and Provides Full Year 2025 Guidance

-ROCKVILLE, MD, March 11, 2025 — MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics, today announced its fourth quarter and full year ended December 31, 2024 financial results and initiated its 2025 guidance.
+ROCKVILLE, Md., March 11, 2025 (GLOBE NEWSWIRE) -- MaxCyte, Inc., (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development and commercialization of next-generation cell therapeutics, today announced its fourth quarter and full year ended December 31, 2024 financial results and initiated its 2025 guidance.

 Fourth Quarter and Full Year Highlights